Zhang-Tengyi/StepperMotorController-Design/README.md

 During speed configuration, the display switches to show editable speed digits and the cursor indicator.

 #### (5) Shift Operation
-Left and right shift keys are used to move the decimal point (cursor) across the digits during speed configuration.
+Left and right shift keys are used to move the cursor across the digits during speed configuration.
 The currently selected digit can then be changed by pressing a numeric key.

 #### (6) Target Speed Setting